jbroadway/docs/docs/2022.1/studio/references/characters/full-body-tracking.md

 ![Manage Vive Tracker via right-click](https://www.flipsidexr.com/files/docs/screenshots/steamvr/Tracker.png)

 2\.
-Click on the hamburger settings button in the STeamVR window and choose **Settings** from the dropdown.
+Click on the hamburger settings button in the SteamVR window and choose **Settings** from the dropdown.
 In the settings window, make sure that **Controllers** is selected in the sections on the left then choose **Manage Vive Trackers**.